-In the field of port governance, many words are understood with huge variety and range.
+In the field of port governance, many key terms are highly ambiguous and understood with huge variety and range.
 Consequently, any interviews, surveys, or measurements may be interpreted differently by participants, researchers, and policy makers.
 For example, terms may be influenced by cultural perceptions and understandings (cf. Hofstede, 1994; Holliday, 1999), and this too occurs in ports (Lu et al., 2012).
 In the fields of cultural studies and language, much theory stresses the close intertwining of culture with language (e.g. Hymes, 1964).
 Similarly, much theory underlines the importance of ‘context’ to the language used (Bakhtin, 1981; 1986), how such language cannot be removed from its particular context (Pilcher and Richards, 2016) and how it is highly individual and subjective (Voloshinov, 1929).
-Such individuality and variety has significant bearing on any attempt to measure the impact of port governance reform as researchers, participants, and also policy makers could be using what they believe to be the same ‘words’ but may have very differing understandings of them.
+Such individuality and variety has significant bearing on any attempt to measure the impact of port governance reform as researchers, participants, and also policy makers could be using what they believe to be the ‘same’ words but may have very differing understandings of them.

-This variety is illustrated by considering some terms relevant to port governance reform.
-For example, ‘port governance’ can refer to different things: the ownership, management and also control of a port’s operations (Talley, 2009).
+This ambiguity and variety is illustrated by considering some key terms relevant to port governance reform.
+For example, ‘port governance’ can refer to many elements: the ownership, management and also control of a port’s operations (Talley, 2009).
 ‘Governance’ itself could have principally three meanings (Geiger, 2009) or five different possible formats (Stoker, 1998).
-The “concept of governance itself has many meanings” (Vieira et al., 2014, p.
+Notably, the “concept of governance itself has many meanings” (Vieira et al., 2014, p.
 646) and “the sheer number of definitions that exist is itself indicative of a concept that is both uncertain and central to the policy-making debate” (Roe, 2012, p.41).
-Further, “governance presents difficulties in definition which changes according to context, time, space and a multitude of other factors” (ibid, p.55, cf. Voloshinov, 1929; Hymes, 1962).
-Furthermore, approaches to governance could be wide-ranging, from post-structuralist to neo-realist (Haas, 1992); from formal to informal types; involving side-by-side governance, top-down governance or market governance (Rosenau, 2000).
+Further, “governance presents difficulties in definition which change according to context, time, space and a multitude of other factors” (ibid, p.55, cf. Voloshinov, 1929; Hymes, 1962).
+Moreover, approaches to governance could be wide-ranging, from post-structuralist to neo-realist (Haas, 1992); from formal to informal in type; involving side-by-side governance, top-down governance or market governance (Rosenau, 2000).
+Governance in a port context could also relate to considerations of corporate governance such as social responsibility in any business activity (Giannakopoulou et al. 2016).
+Notably, common corporate governance models have been found to produce different financial performance according to the country they are introduced in (e.g. Greece and Scandinavia (Syriopoulos and Tsatsaronis, 2011))

+In addition to having individual variety and ambiguity, some key terms are very close to each other in definition, or require definition by contrast with other terms.
+For example, “there is only a thin line between cooperation and competition” (Wang et al., 2012, p.
+404).
+Further, ‘devolution’ can consist of many stages, involve many elements (Vieira et al., 2014), and is a much broader concept than ‘privatisation’ (Vieira et al., 2014).
+‘Privatisation’ itself should also be considered distinct from ‘commercialization’, as the latter retains more control for governments (Brooks and Cullinane, 2006).